-- How to clean a pool cartridge filter: remove the cartridge unit and pressure wash inside and out using a garden hose.
+- How to clean a pool cartridge filter: Turn the pool pump off, remove the cartridge unit and pressure wash inside and out using a garden hose.
 If well maintained, cartridges should last for one to two pool seasons depending on how often the pool is used.

 - How to clean a pool sand filter: run regular backwashes.
 This involves reversing the water flow through the filter and guiding it to the base of the tank, up via the filter media.
 This results in all debris being flushed out via the waste line.
 It is recommended to initiate a backwash when the pressure of your filter reaches 10 psi over the original start-up pressure.

 - How to clean a pool D.E.
 (Diatomaceous Earth) filter: refer to how to clean a pool sand filter above.
 In addition to this, remove the grid units and give them a thorough clean at least once a year.
 Remove by following the instructions provided and hose down.
 Then soak grids in warm water, with approximately half a cup of automatic dishwashing detergent, for three to four hours.
 Once done, rinse off and place back in filter.

 - Sanitising Chlorine Tablets: When added to your pool water, these dissolve over time and emit chlorine aimed at killing any bacteria evident in your swimming pool.
 Be sure to use stabilised chlorine, which is far more durable when it comes to the sun’s rays.
 You can purchase these online or at your local hardware store.